fs-c/maniac/README.md

 ```

 By default the script will search for folders in `~/AppData/Local/osu!/Songs/`, but you may provide an alternative path by setting the `songsPath` property in `scripts/settings.json`.

+### TODO

+- Improve humanization especially in regards to (in)accuracy spread (in osu! terms: unstable rate).
+- Implement pattern scanning for Windows builds.
+- Implement reading the current map/song name from memory.